Azure/azure-quickstart-templates/matlab-cluster/README.md

 - Access to the MATLAB Distributed Computing Server software that will need to be downloaded and then installed on a virtual machine that will be used as a “base” VM image for the clusters.

-- Copy the mdcs.ps1 file from this GitHib folder to a folder on your local computer.
+- Copy the mdcs.ps1 file from the scripts folder to a folder on your local computer.
 If you do not have a GitHub account select the mdscs.ps1 file, then select the "Raw" button, then copy the text and paste it into a local file.

 # Create a “Base” Virtual Machine Image